-307: French Canadian Literature
+306: French Canadian Literature

 The lectures are given in French.
 General survey of French Canadian Literature with emphasis on the novel from 1930 to the present day.

-TEXT: Littérature Canadienne Française-Baillargeon (Fides) Lectures: Three hours a week, two semesters.
+TEXT: Littérature Canadienne Française-Baillargeon (Fides)

 GEOLOGY

 201: General Geology

 The earth as a planet; igneous activity; weathering and erosion; sedimentation; earth movements; metamorphism; economic minerals.
 Historical Geology; the history of Geology.
 This course is designed for Engineering and Science students only.
 Participation in three or four day or weekend field excursions during the Fall is required.